johnnyd81/hotel-frontend/README.md

 ## Deployment

-The removal of heroku's free tier means that deploying fullstack applications has to be done seperately on different platforms.
-I will update my readme file as soon as my app is deployed
+The frontend of my app is deployed on vercel and the backend is deployed on render.com.
+View the live demo [here](https://hotel-frontend-alpha.vercel.app/)

 ## System Architecture